INTI-CMNB/kibot_variants_arduprog/README.md

 ## 3D Model

-Excluded components are removed from the 3D model (STEP file and 3D Viewer render):
+Excluded components are removed from the 3D model (STEP file, 3D Viewer render and Blender export):

 - Default variant (click to enlarge)